 3. Follow Through

-Regardless of how smoothly the Renewal Meeting went, you need to be diligent in following through.
-This is both an external process, and an internal one.
-You want to do what you said you’d do for your customer (i.e. send a summary e-mail and any documentation that requires customer action), and you also want to use the context from the Renewal Meeting to assess the ongoing renewal likelihood.
+Regardless of how smoothly the Renewal Meeting went, be diligent in following through.
+This is both an external process and an internal one.
+Do what you said you’d do for your customer (i.e. send a summary e-mail and any documentation that requires customer action), and use the context from the Renewal Meeting to assess the ongoing renewal likelihood.